miaow1988/SqueezeNet_v1.2/README.md

 Implementation Details
 ======================
 The network was trained by MxNet.
-All hyper parameters are as same as hyper parameters used in origin SqueezeNet v1.1.
+Image size is 224x224, and the pixel mean for preprocessing is mean_r=124, mean_g=117,         mean_b=104.
+All other hyper parameters are as same as hyper parameters used in original SqueezeNet v1.1.